KSS-IT-Committee/2026-sousakuten-equipment-management/docs/db.md

 | id  | equipmentId | class | borrowedAt | returnedAt |
 | --- | ----------- | ----- | ---------- | ---------- |
 | 1   | 1           | 1A    | 2024-01-01 | 2024-01-10 |

-`deleted` marks an equipment row as soft-deleted.
-Deleted equipment stays in the database so existing borrowings keep the same `equipmentId`.

 ## 3. Deductions